SRGSSR/pillarbox-web-theme-editor/.github/pull_request_template.md

 - [ ] I have followed the project's style and contribution guidelines.
 - [ ] I have performed a self-review of my own changes.
 - [ ] I have made corresponding changes to the documentation.
+- [ ] I have added tests that prove my fix is effective or that my feature works.